 The basic income or loss per share is computed by dividing the net income or loss by the weighted average number of common shares outstanding during the period.
 The diluted income or loss per share reflects the potential dilution from common share equivalents, such as the outstanding share purchase options and warrants, in the weighted average number of common shares outstanding during the year, if dilutive.
 Common share equivalents are excluded from the computation of diluted loss per share for the period presented as including them would be anti-dilutive.

-For the year ended December 31, 2012 and the period from incorporation on August 3, 2011 to December 31, 2011 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2013 and 2012 (Expressed in Canadian dollars)

 4. RECENT ACCOUNTING PRONOUNCEMENTS